 NASA recently tested a rocket engine 75% composed of 3D printed DMLS parts.
 “This new manufacturing process really opened the design space and allowed for part geometries that would be impossible with traditional machining or casting methods,” said NASA designer David Eddleman.

-Because of the highly complex geometries and its capabilities in exotic metals like Inconel and Titanium, Direct Metal Laser Sintering (DMLS), 3D metal printing, is not only widely used for research, but is considered a cost-efficient manufacturing measure.
-Aerojet reports that its rocket made entirely from 3-D-printed components reduced manufacturing costs by 65 percent.
+3D DMLM and DMLS printing allows for the production of components with highly complex geometries from exotic metals like Copper, Inconel, Haynes, Monel K, and Titanium.
+This type of 3D metal printing is not only used frequently for research purposes, but also as a cost-efficient manufacturing measure.
+For example, Aerojet reports that its rocket, made entirely from DMLS parts, reduced manufacturing costs by 65 percent.

-DMLS uses a 3D model to direct its lasers to fuse material together layer by layer in optimized micro slices.
-There is no waste or scrap metal, thereby reducing the cost of printing in exotic metals like Titanium and Inconel by 50-70%.
+DMLS/DMLM uses a 3D model to direct its lasers to fuse material together layer by layer in optimized micro slices.
+Because there is no waste or scrap metal, the cost of printing in exotic metals like titanium and Inconel is reduced by 50-70%.

 First 3D Printed Rocket Launch Courtesy of Bagaveev Corporation

 DMLS is ideal for the construction of satellites and satellite components due to its allowance of up to a 70% weight reduction.
 Though lighter weight, DMLS parts still maintain the same part strength and integrity as traditionally made parts.
 Solid components can be latticed in custom honeycomb patterns for further weight reduction and improved part function. i3D MFG™ is proud to supply NASA and other partners with leading edge 3D metal printed components.